-- The Global Reporting Initiative (GRI) is a non-profit organization established in 1997 as a joint initiative of two non-governmental organizations, CEBES (Coalition of Environmentally Responsible Economies) and UNEP (United Nations Environment Programme). - It is the institution that created the first global standard for sustainability reporting, applicable on a voluntary basis to companies wishing to assess their economic, social and environmental performance (i.e. "triple bottom line") and thus promotes continuous dialogue with stakeholders. - Its standards constitute an internationally accepted/valued reference when assessing the quality of public information produced by companies, specifically in those areas of particular sensitivity related to sustainability.
+- The Global Reporting Initiative (GRI) is a non-profit organization established in 1997 as a joint initiative of two non-governmental organizations, CEBES (BoDlition of Environmentally Responsible Economies) and UNEP (United Nations Environment Programme). - It is the institution that created the first global standard for the preparation of sustainability reports applicable on a voluntary basis to those companies that wish to evaluate their performance in the economic, social and environmental spheres (i.e. "triple bottom line") and thus encourage continuous dialogue with the "stakeholders" or "interested parties". - Its standards constitute an internationally accepted/valued reference when assessing the quality of public information prepared by companies, specifically in those areas of special sensitivity related to sustainability.

-What is the GRI 207?
+What is GRI 207?

-- It is a set of voluntary guidelines and recommendations intended to facilitate civil society's understanding of the tax contribution made by companies and the sustainability of their tax policies. - Published on 5 December 2019, they focus specifically on the following areas of interest: - General Principles of Good Fiscal Governance (Disclosure 207-1, Tax Approach). - Tax Control Framework (Disclosure 207-2, Tax governance, control and risk management). - Cooperative relations (Disclosure 207-3, Stakeholder engagement and management of tax concerns). - Publication of the Country-by-Country Report (Disclosure 207-4, Country-by-Country Reporting). - Its recommendations apply from 1 January 2020.
+- It is a set of voluntary guidelines and recommendations intended to facilitate civil society's understanding of the tax contribution made by companies and the sustainability of their tax policies. - Published on December 5, 2019, they specifically focus on the following areas of interest: - General Principles of Good Fiscal Governance (Content 207-1, Fiscal Approach). - Fiscal Control Framework (Content 207-2, Fiscal governance, control and risk management). - Cooperative Relations (Content 207-3, Stakeholder Engagement and Management of Tax Concerns). - Publicizing the Country-by-Country Report (Contents 207-4, Presentation of the Country-by-Country Report). - Its recommendations are applicable as of January 1, 2020.